An image is a virtual machine setup for SciServer Compute, which comes pre-installed with important data analysis packages.

 The Geo image comes with packages to create maps and conduct geospatial analyses with Geographic Information Systems (GIS).
 This image is ideal for research in fields such as earth science and social science, where important quantities vary with geography.

-The Geo image is built from the Python + R image, with the following additional packagaes preinstalled:
+The Geo image is built from the Python + R image, with the following additional packages preinstalled:

 The Oceanography image is designed to work with the Johns Hopkins Ocean Circulation Models described on the Datasets page.